DataCueCo/slate/source/index.html.md

 Tell us what you're sending via the 'type' and insert an array of your requests in the batch field.

-Best explained with an example, you want to create 500 products in one go.
+Best explained with an example: lets say you want to create 500 products in one go.
 As seen in the previous section, a product create payload looks like this:
 ```json
 {
   "product_id":"P1",